malciin/version-counter-py/README.md

 # Usage

-For most recent help use:
+Tested on linux.

+Download latest `version-counter` and make it executable by `chmod u+x version-counter`

+Now for checking all available arguments run:

-Run `./version-counter -h` to get general help
+- `./version-counter -h` to get general help

-Run `./version-counter cli -h` to get help about cli mode
+- `./version-counter cli -h` to get help about cli mode

-Run `./version-counter listen -h` to get help about api mode
+- `./version-counter listen -h` to get help about api mode

 ## CLI